pablolongan/pablolongan.github.io/_posts/2026-05-03-Example_Post.md

 ## What is Apple ResearchKit?

 **ResearchKit** is an open-source framework introduced by Apple that allows medical researchers to create apps for large-scale clinical studies.
-The key to its success is not just the hardware (iPhone or Apple Watch), but its **cloud-based architecture**.
+The key to its success is its **cloud-based architecture**, which enables real-time data collection from global participants.

-Traditionally, clinical trials were limited to a few participants visiting a local hospital.
-With the cloud, a researcher in London can simultaneously collect high-frequency data from 50,000 participants worldwide.

 ### The Cloud Data Ecosystem

-For this "biomedical magic" to happen, three fundamental components must synchronize securely:
+For this biomedical research to happen, three fundamental components must synchronize securely:

 | Component | Technical Function | Role in the Cloud |
 | :--- | :--- | :--- |